lkriffell/asteroid_hunter/README.md

        - Gets every approach from each NEO and sorts by closest approach until there are no more pages left to retrieve.
 The first N results are returned in json format.

 ## Tradeoffs and considerations
+  - Considered creating an asteroid class but I didn't think that efficiency in code would be improved by adding it.
+I think it would've made logic and data unraveling more approachable but might have taken away from performance.
+  - Capped the nearest misses to 200 pages.
+While this isn't ideal it helped me write and debug code without having to worry too much about hitting the request limit.
+This also allowed me to delete and reload cassettes when needed.

+## Future iterations
+  - Would love to implement some sort of caching.
+This would improve the runtime a lot and make the end user experience better.